De-Young07/Acadlytics/docs/data_inventory.md

-# Acadlytiics — Data Inventory
+# Acadlytics — Data Inventory

 ## 1. Overview
 This document provides a structured overview of all datasets used in the project.